SteveMitto/Delani-Studio/README.md

 Then depending on the type of text editor your using, `atom .`(for Atom ) and `code .`(for visual studio code)

 ## Link to website
-To view this project on the web, folow this link -->  https://stevemitto.github.io/Delani-Studio
+To view this project on the web, follow this link -->  https://stevemitto.github.io/Delani-Studio

 ## Bugs and errors
+1.The responsiveness of the website works on just the phones and laptops.
+Adjusting the chrome tab doesn't work.
+2.The hover paragraph may glitch when the mouse is over the paragraph

 ## Technology Used
-To develope this project, i will use Jquery ,HTML and CSS.
+To develop this project, i will use Jquery ,HTML and CSS.

 ## Contact Information
-Incase of any futher explanation,send me an email on mittosteve@gmail.com
+In case of any further explanation,send me an email on mittosteve@gmail.com

 ## License and Copyright Information
 MIT License